Neha Rathi

 Neha Rathi is an Indian wrestler.
 She was born in Bhaproda village district Jhajjar, Haryana.
 She is the daughter of Arjuna award-winner Jagroop Singh Rathi.
-She participated in 10 senior National championships and represented India on the international circuit at various levels more than 35 times.
+She participated in 10 senior National championships and represented India on the international circuit more than 35 times.
 She competed in the 51 kg weight category.
-Her achievements include:
+She was given Arjuna award in 2013.
+Her sporting achievements include: